About our M.S.O.T.

 Observation Hours

-• Volunteer and/or work experience in a health or human service-related setting is recommended but not required due to continuing uncertainty with COVID-19 and evolving safety recommendations.
+• Volunteer, shadowing, and/or work experience in a health or human services-related setting is not required, but it is highly recommended.

-• Volunteer hours and/or work experiences should be documented directly within the OTCAS application.
+• All hours should be documented within the OTCAS application.

 Personal Statement